Recertification FAQs

 The full list of acceptable activities are listed on the CEU Category page, but here is some additional information on the most common CEU activities.

 Live-streamed and attended courses do not have to be offered by the NSCA or be pre-approved to count for CEUs.
 If the course was physically attended or live-streamed, and falls within the scope of practice for NSCA certification held, then the hours are applicable for credit.
-Some examples that fall within the NSCA scope are exercise, injury prevention, anatomy/physiology, biomechanics, and/or nutrition.
+Some examples that fall within the NSCA scope are exercise, injury prevention, sport psychology, anatomy/physiology, biomechanics, and/or nutrition.

-Attending Event sessions count applicable hours as 0.1 CEU per hour of attendance, with a maximum of 2.0 CEUs per event, under category A. An example of being able to report partial hours for a seminar are as follows: If you attend a 20-hour physical therapy conference, and the first 10 hours cover preventing an injury, and the next 10 hours cover fixing an injury, you would only be able to count the 10 hours on preventing and not the other.
+Attending Live Event sessions count applicable hours as 0.1 CEU per hour of attendance, with a maximum of 2.0 CEUs per event, under category A. An example of being able to report partial hours for a seminar are as follows: If you attend a 20-hour physical therapy conference, and the first 10 hours cover preventing an injury, and the next 10 hours cover treating an injury, you would only be able to count the 10 hours on preventing and not the other.
 You would report 1.0 CEUs as attending a non-NSCA event.

 View CEU Activity Descriptions